Supernova bounds on new scalars from resonant and soft emission: Reabsorption and decay

 where $l$ is the lepton, either $e$ or $\mu$, and $m_l$ is the lepton's mass.
 While we expect the muon rate to be well-approximated by the vacuum rate, a number of complications arise for the electrons.
 First, due to the large electron number density in the core, the decays may be Pauli-blocked.
 Second, and much more challenging to account for, thermal effects modify the electrons' dispersion relation.
 Since the dispersion is no longer Lorentz invariant, one cannot simply go to the scalar's rest frame to solve for the energy and momentum of the produced electrons.
 Instead, conservation of energy and momentum become a pair of non-linear simultaneous equations that have to be solved numerically.
 In Appendix~\ref{appendix: In medium decay} we show that there is only a very small difference between the final constraints on a Higgs-mixed scalar obtained using the vacuum decay rate and those obtained making the rough approximation that the electron has an effective in-medium mass $\tilde{m}_e$ and a simple dispersion relation $E = \sqrt{\boldsymbol{p}^2+\tilde{m}_e^2}$ (see Eqs.~\eqref{eq:me1} and~\eqref{eq:me2} in Appendix~\ref{appendix: In medium decay} for details), so for such a particle we simply use the vacuum rates.
 However, for the case of a leptophilic scalar we use the effective mass, which we find to have a minor but non-negligible impact.

 To show the effects of absorption and decay, in Figure~\ref{fig:Luminosity vs coupling} we plot the total emitted power into a Higgs-mixed scalar as a function of the mixing angle $\sin\theta$ with $m_\phi=3~{\rm MeV}$ fixed.
 For $\sin\theta \lesssim 10^{-4}$ absorption and decays are negligible and the emitted energy simply increases with increasing coupling with resonant production dominating.
 For the value of $m_\phi$ plotted, resonant production occurs only inside a radius $r \approx 20~{\rm km}<R_\nu$ because outside this $\omega_p(r) < m_\phi$.
 If scalars produced at the outermost part of the resonance region are significantly attenuated then the resonant contribution is trapped.
 This happens at smaller $\sin\theta$ than for the continuum contribution, which can always be produced arbitrarily close to the neutrinosphere.
 As a result, continuum production dominates for $\sin\theta \gtrsim 3\times 10^{-3}$.
-At very large $\sin\theta \approx 10^{-1}$ the continuum component is also trapped, and the plateau at large coupling corresponds to surface emission from the neutrinosphere such that $Q$ is approximately proportional to $4\pi R_{\nu}^2 T^4$.
+At very large $\sin\theta \approx 10^{-1}$ the continuum component is also trapped, and the plateau at large coupling\footnote{A similar plateau was observed in analogous studies for the case of other BSM particles~\cite{Lella:2023bfb, Lai:2024mse}.} corresponds to surface emission from the neutrinosphere such that $Q$ is approximately proportional to $4\pi R_{\nu}^2 T^4$ (however even in this regime the emission is from an extended region rather than being pure surface emission, which is consistent with previous literature \cite{Caputo:2021rux, Caputo:2022rca}).
 The total emitted power drops below the Raffelt bound at large $\sin\theta$ dominantly due to decays rather than reabsorption, and in fact this is the case for all $m_\phi>2m_e$.